-CONTROL COMPLIANCE 1 COMMENT Liverpool Development Control Plan 2008 - Part 1.1 General Con trols for All Development 1.2 The Objectives of Liverpool Development Control Plan 2008 To protect and improve the natural environment in the City of Liverpool To protect and improve the amenity of the City of Liverpool To protect personal safety and to minimise the risk of damage to areas subject to environmental hazards, particularly flooding To promote a high standard of urban and environmental design To conserve, protect and enhance the environmental heritage of the City of Liverpool To encourage a diversity of housing to meet the needs of the residents of the City of Liverpool.
+CONTROL COMPLIANCE 1 COMMENT Liverpool Development Control Plan 2008 - Part 1.1 General Controls for All Development 1.2 The Objectives of Liverpool Development Control ol Plan 2008 To protect and improve the natural environment in the City of Liverpool To protect and improve the amenity of the City of Liverpool To protect personal safety and to minimise the risk of damage to areas subject to environmental hazards, particularly flooding To promote a high standard of urban and environmental design To conserve, protect and enhance the environmental heritage of the City of Liverpool To encourage a diversity of housing to meet the needs of the residents of the City of Liverpool.
 To facilitate development that is environmentally sustainable.
 Yes The Environmental Assessment includes a comprehensive review and analyses of the potential environmental impacts of the proposal with mitigation measures to off-set those impacts and avoid any significant detrimental impacts on the amenity of the surrounding area, including the residential uses.
 It includes review of a range of key issues, including stormwater//flooding, heritage and ESD.
 2. Tree Preservation The proposed tree for removal cannot: Form a prominent part of the streetscape.
 Stand alone Have historic or cultural significance or be registered on any Council register of significant trees.
 Be prominent due to its height, size, position or age.
 Be a locally indigenous, rare or endangered species.
 Provide a significant visual screen.
 Form part of an important habitat for wildlife.
 Yes The Environmental Assessment includes an assessment of biodiversity issues, including a flora and fauna impact assessment which concludes that: The SIMTA site is of limited conservation significance and its development will have low ecological impacts.
-The rail corridor has the potential to result in significant impacts which will needed to be avoided as far as practicable.
-Mitigation measures are provided to offset biodiversity values during and following construction.
-The exact location of the rail link and associated corridor will be determined as part of the future detailed planning approval application.
+The potential flora and fauna impacts require further investigation and will be undertaken as part of the detailed investigations for the Project Approval application (ie prior to any construction)